HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 ### When can Shift KoS be issued?
 If one of these requirements is met, you are allowed to issue a KoS:
-- Junior Guardsman+ - Employee was terminated 2+ times for destabilizing the core* / trespassing / griefing RO tasks / employee is pretending to be a security guard (wearing a similar uniform and trying to act like security; Exception: The employee is Junior Guardsman+)
+- Junior Guardsman+ - Employee was terminated 2+ times for destabilizing the core* / trespassing / griefing RO tasks / pretending to be a security guard (wearing a similar uniform or trying to act like security; Exception: The employee is Junior Guardsman+)
-- Senior Guardsman+ - Employee was terminated at least once for destabilizing the core* / trespassing / griefing RO tasks / acting like security
+- Senior Guardsman+ - Employee was terminated at least once for destabilizing the core* / trespassing / griefing RO tasks / pretending to be a security guard
 - Deputy Director+ - Can mark anyone as KoS at any time.

 Shift KoS should be announced in team chat.
 After that, it’s active.